lagunoff/typescript-invertible-router/docs/index.md

 withName(this: HasPartialAdapter<A>, name: string): NamedAdapter<A>;
 ```

-Give different name to parameter compared with the name of the field
+Set different parameter name compared to the name of the field

 ```ts
 const parser = r.path('/home').params({ snakeCase: r.nat.withName('snake_case') });